comunica/comunica-bencher/README.md

 }
 ```

-`template_experiment` must be a valid experiment where files can be parameterized with `%PARAMETER_NAME%` references.
+`template` must be a valid experiment where files can be parameterized with `%PARAMETER_NAME%` references.
 For example, an `.env` file could contain the following:

 ```